 In this course, students are introduced to the fundamentals of various software programs and information processing systems used in today's workplace and educational environments.
 Students develop the skills necessary to understand and efficiently use common workplace productivity tools.
 The main areas of focus include: operating systems, e-mail and groupware, word processing, spreadsheets, electronic presentation software, and the integration of these technologies.

 Course Code: COMP-1000

-This course introduces the learner to the basic principles required to solve alternating current (AC) and direct current (DC) circuits.
+This course introduces Wind Turbine Technician students to the basic principles required to solve alternating current (AC) and direct current (DC) circuits.
 The relationships among voltage, impedance, and current are analyzed and reinforced with theory and practical lab activities.

-Students are introduced to the electrical equipment and controls used in wind turbine generators and how those generators are connected to the distribution grid .
+Students are introduced to electrical equipment used in wind turbine generators and how those generators are connected to the distribution grid.
 Students become familiar with electrical generation and distribution equipment, and AC/DC machines, with attention paid to monitoring, testing and maintenance of equipment and systems.
-Students are also introduced to the basic theory and operation of common industrial control systems with an emphasis on networking principles, protocols, and commonly used hardware types.
-Common troubleshooting and diagnostic techniques are explored.

 This course is an introduction to fluid power technology as it relates to hydraulic systems.
 Topics covered include; the theory of hydraulics, types of fluids, conductors and seals, reservoirs, hydraulic actuators, control valves and pumps.
 Students focus on the fundamentals of hydraulic system components, and skills are reinforced through laboratory work.